India · tool

 Local etiquette

-- •Carry cash for street food and smaller establishments, though cards are widely accepted in restaurants and larger shops.
+- •Carry cash for street food and smaller establishments, though cards are widely accepted in larger restaurants and shops.

 - •Reservations are recommended for popular restaurants, especially on weekends.